thunderbird/webext-docs/messages.rst

          :type: (:ref:`messages.TagsDetail`)
          :annotation: -- [Added in TB 74]

          Returns only messages with the specified tags.
-For a list of available tags, call the listTags method.
-Querying for messages that must *not* have a tag does not work.
+For a list of available tags, call the :ref:`messages.listTags` method.

       .. api-member::